HoldenLab/VerciniAnalysisJ/README.md

 OVERVIEW

+SYSTEM REQUIREMENTS

+This package does not require any special hardware.
+However, for large datasets a large amount of RAM will be required for denoising.
+We recommmend >16 GB of RAM for optimal performance.

+This package development system has been tested on Windows 10, but should be compatible with other operating systems.

+The only software required is FIJI.

 INSTALLATION

 Install the VerciniAnalysisJ plugin in FIJI by
 - Clicking Help > Update > Manage Update Sites > VerciniAnalysisJ.
-- Close "Manage Update Sites" dialog and click "Apply changes" This should install the plugin and all dependencies.
+- Close "Manage Update Sites" dialog and click "Apply changes" This should install the plugin and all dependencies within ~1 min.

 USAGE INSTRUCTIONS

-Open Fiji, start the plugin by running Plugins > VerciniAnalysisJ > Start Vercini ActionBar
+Open Fiji, start the plugin by running Plugins > VerciniAnalysisJ > Start Vercini ActionBar.
+Denoising may take >30 min, depending on the size of the data set.
+Registration may take 5-15 min, also depending on the size of the data set.
+All other functions should finish within 1 min.

 Some short test VerCINI data (raw data, and kymographs) is provided to check the plugins work as expected https://github.com/HoldenLab/VerciniAnalysisJ/tree/master/testing